derobins/MACSio/doc/macsio_using.rst

 All command-line arguments specified *after* the keyword argument ``--plugin_args`` are passed to the plugin and not interpreted by MACSio_'s main.

+.. only:: internals

+   .. note:: Should enhance --help to allow getting help on just one plugin's
+             options.

    .. note:: Fix terminology here.
 We're using --interface to specify the name of the plugin
              and later --plugin_args.
 Maybe just stick with 'plugin'.
 A similar issue exists with 'rank' vs. 'task'.

    .. note:: We should create a glossary of terms

 Summary of Key Command Line Arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-MACSio_ is different from other I/O benchmarking applications because it constructs and marshals data as real data objects commonly used in scientific computing applications.
+MACSio_ is different from I/O benchmarking tools because it constructs and marshals data as real data objects commonly used in scientific computing applications.
 All of its command-line arguments are designed in these terms and one has to understand how those choices effect I/O workload created by MACSio_.

-Default values for all command-line arguments are indicated in square brackets.
+In the descriptions below, default values for all command-line arguments are indicated in square brackets.

-.. _interface_clarg
+.. _interface_clarg:

 --interface : ``--interface %s [miftmpl]``
       Specify the name of the interface (e.g. plugin) to be tested.
 Use keyword